 The CPUC adopts resource portfolios annually as part of its Integrated Resource Planning (IRP) process as a key input to the CAISO's transmission planning process.
-The CPUC has issued a Decision54 recommending transmittal of a base portfolio along with two sensitivity portfolios for use in the 2021-2022 TPP.
-The decision is accompanied by a document entitled Modeling Assumptions for the 2021-2022 Transmission Planning Process which describes the methodology and results of the busbar mapping process and includes guidance for TPP studies55.
+The CPUC has issued a Decision recommending transmittal of a base portfolio along with a sensitivity portfolio for use in the 2022-2023 TPP.
+The decision is accompanied by a document entitled Modeling Assumptions for the 2022-2023 Transmission Planning Process which describes the methodology and results of the busbar mapping process and includes guidance for TPP studies .

 CPUC staff develop the portfolios using the RESOLVE capacity expansion model.
 The portfolios are developed assuming resources under development with CPUC-approved contracts to be part of the baseline resource fleet.
 The CAISO will model baseline resources in policy-driven study cases in accordance with the data provided by the CPUC.
-The CAISO may supplement the data with information regarding contracted resources and resources that are under construction as of March 2021.
+The CAISO may supplement the data with information regarding contracted resources and resources that are under construction as of March 2022.

-The base portfolio is designed to meet the 46 MMT GHG emissions target by 2031.
-The first sensitivity portfolio is designed to meet a 38 MMT GHG target by 2031 while the second sensitivity portfolio is based on a 30 MMT GHG target and is intended to test the transmission needs associated with offshore wind.
+The base portfolio is designed to meet the 38 MMT GHG emissions target by 2030.
+A sensitivity portfolio based on a 30 MMT GHG target with the IEPR high electrification demand scenario will also be developed by the CPUC, CEC and CAISO and studied in this transmission plan.
 The portfolios consist of resources with Full Capacity (FC) and Energy Only (EO) deliverability status.
 Both FC and EO resources will be modeled in reliability, off-peak deliverability and economic assessments.
 Only FC resources will be modeled in the on-peak deliverability assessment.

 The portfolios are comprised of generic wind, solar, geothermal, pumped hydro and battery storage resources and include some out-of-state resources.
-The sensitivity portfolios also include thermal generation capacity not retained56.